OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-089.md

 ## Psalm 89:3

-> “I have made a covenant with My chosen;
+> “I have made a promise with My chosen one;
-> I have sworn to My servant David,
+> I have pledged to My servant David,

 ## Psalm 89:4

-> I will establish your descendants forever,
+> I will secure your descendants for all time,
-> And build up your throne to all generations.”
+> And uphold your throne through every generation.”

 > Selah